 Preparing to Succeed on GRE/GMAT Exams

-To earn top consideration for admission to master’s programs in data science, students would typically have to score in the top 15% of the quantitative section of the GRE or GMAT.
-Many programs also consider strong scores in the Verbal and Writing sections of these exams, which can demonstrate an applicant’s communication skills.
+To earn top consideration for admission to master’s programs in data science, students typically have to score in the top 15% of the quantitative section of the GRE or GMAT.
+Many programs also consider strong scores in the Verbal and Writing sections of these exams, which can demonstrate an applicant’s communication skills; the best analysis isn’t much good if you can’t successfully share the results with decision-makers.

 GRE – The Graduate Record Exam (GRE) revised general test quantitative reasoning section evaluates the following: